 In order to determine if there is a problem, a doctor will look at a number of signs of fetal alcohol syndrome in infants to officially diagnose a condition.
 If it is suspected that a mother who is in labor or has just given birth is potentially intoxicated, medical personnel may request that the mother have her blood alcohol level tested.
 Brain scans on the baby such as a CT or MRI, can also give some insight when signs of fetal alcohol syndrome in infants is suspected.
 If the child is still inside the mother’s womb then a pregnancy ultrasound may be able to diagnose a number of problems associated with this condition.
 While tests are in place to diagnose fetal alcohol syndrome and its related conditions, nobody wants to be in the place of having to put their child through unnecessary testing.

 Obviously, drinking to excess when pregnant is extremely dangerous to both the mother and the baby.
-However, even the smallest amount of alcohol can be harmful.
+So, leave the electric wine bottle opener in the drawer and abstain from drinking when out at restaurants.
+Because, even the smallest amount of alcohol can be harmful.
 The period of time where alcohol is the most dangerous is during the first trimester of pregnancy (months one through three).
 Get more information here.